NdAbdulsalaam/COPD-Death-Rate-US-Uganda/README.md

 - I would have liked to visualize some of the results, for example the death rates per age group compared to the population.

 ## **Credits**
 This task is part of a Data Analysis Exercise posted by Our World in Data.
-All resources are public and cited below.
+All resources are public and cited above.